datahub-project/datahub/metadata-ingestion/source_docs/azure-ad.md

 ### Extracting Group Membership

-This connector additional extracts the edges between Users and Groups that are stored in [Azure](https://docs.microsoft.com/en-us/graph/api/group-list-members?view=graph-rest-1.0&tabs=http#response-1).
+This connector additional extracts the edges between Users and Groups that are stored in [Azure AD](https://docs.microsoft.com/en-us/graph/api/group-list-members?view=graph-rest-1.0&tabs=http#response-1).
 It maps them to the `GroupMembership` aspect associated with DataHub users (CorpUsers).
 Today this has the unfortunate side effect of **overwriting** any Group Membership information that was created outside of the connector.
-That means if you've used the DataHub REST API to assign users to groups, this information will be overridden when the Azure source is executed.
+That means if you've used the DataHub REST API to assign users to groups, this information will be overridden when the Azure AD Source is executed.
 If you intend to *always* pull users, groups, and their relationships from your Identity Provider, then this should not matter.

 This is a known limitation in our data model that is being tracked by [this ticket](https://github.com/linkedin/datahub/issues/3065).